calm-palm/cotm-randomizer/README.md

 ShooterStrength.ips
 Optional patch created by Fusecavator.
 Increases the Shooter gamemode base strength and strength per level to match Vampirekiller.

+DSSRunSpeed.ips
+Optional patch created by Liquid Cat.
+The Pluto/Griffin DSS card combination will increase speed even during a jump.

+SkipCutscenes.ips
+Optional patch created by Liquid Cat.
+The text printed during cutscenes will not appear.

+SkipMagicItemTutorials.ips
+Optional patch created by Liquid Cat.
+The text printed after Magic Items are obtained will not appear.

 # Changes:

+1.2:
+  - Added an optional patch by Liquid Cat to apply the Pluto/Griffin speed increase while jumping.
+  - Added an optional patch by Liquid Cat to skip text in cutscenes.
+  - Added an optional patch by Liquid Cat to skip text after Magic Items are obtained.

 1.1:
   - Added an optional rule to require that all bosses be defeated.
 When enabled, the other Last Key settings are ignored, and a Last Key is placed behind every boss except Dracula.